Here are Netflix's 10 most watched films in 2021 - the most watchable movies of the year?

-Streaming service Netflix has enjoyed another huge year, with a number of us tuning to their extensive list of blockbuster films exclusive to the streaming platform.
+Streaming service Netflix has enjoyed another monumental year, with a number of us loving their impressive list of blockbuster films exclusive to the streaming service.

 While Netflix has been extremely popular for near on a decade now, the value of being able to stream hundreds of content at the touch of a button became all the more important when the world was plunged into a pandemic that saw the bulk of the globe stuck behind closed doors.